SweepCasinos > Vegas Gems

 Pros

-• Gems needed single use (min) before redeem
+• Gems had to be single use (min) before redeeming

-• Bank label showed Vegas Gems LLC (ACH)
+• Bank name service showed Vegas Gems LLC (ACH)

-• Claim stayed inactive until Verified status applied
+• Claim stayed inactive until Verified status was applied

 Cons

-• Payout time not displayed at any point
+• Payout time was not shown at any time

 💬 Comment

-I noticed the redemption menu only appeared after I had completed every single ID check—nothing partial counted.
+I did notice that the redeem menu only appeared after I had completed every single verified ID check – nothing partial counted.

-That step made sense once I reached the prize claim button, since it greyed out again after a session timeout.
-My guess?
-The site is wired to re-check identity status with each new log-in.
-That could trip some people up unless they verify their identity early.
+That all made sense when I went to click the prize claim button, since it greyed out again after a session timeout.
+My guess is that it is made to do that for re-check of identity status with each new log-in.
+This could trip some people up unless they verified their identity early.

 Vegas Gems Social Casino: A Reward Walkthrough

-I reached the point where my Gems balance finally cleared the bar for redemption, but instead of launching into it, I checked what types of rewards the platform would even let me pick.
+I finally got to the point where my Gems balance has cleared the minimum to get cash out, but instead of jumping in, I took a look at what reward types the platform will even allow me to choose.

-It wasn’t just about clicking “cash out.”
-I had to decide how I wanted to move value — crypto or bank — before entering anything.
+It’s not just going to hit “cash-out,” and I had to decide how I want to move value — crypto or bank — before I keyed in anything.

-Also, I noticed something that might throw off anyone rushing through: the platform doesn’t preload options based on what’s already verified.
+Also, I found something that could surprise someone that is rushing through: The platform doesn’t populate options based on what is already verified.

-That made me stop mid-process, go back to upload docs, then re-check the menu.
-Once I had everything locked in, the claim form opened with all the channels lined up.
+That made me stop mid-process, back up, and upload the docs, then check the menu again.
+After I had everything else locked in, the claim form fully opened with all the channels.

 Table: Vegas Gems – Available Redemption Options and Flow Details